What I Wanna

 "What I Wanna" is a song by British rapper MoStack that appears on his debut studio album Stacko.
 It was released as a single through Virgin EMI on 28 February 2018, peaking at number 31 on the UK Singles Chart.
-The song was written by MoStack, Darius Forde, James Grant and Brenda Russell, and produced by iLL BLU.
+The song was written by MoStack, Darius Forde, James Grant and Brenda Russell, and it was produced by iLL BLU.

-In December 2019, the British Phonographic Industry certified the song gold for equivalent sales of 400,000 units.
+In October 2025, the British Phonographic Industry certified the song platinum for equivalent sales of 600,000 units.